How much does it cost to charge your EV?

 The Basics of EV Charging Costs

-Let’s dive into one of the burning questions on everyone's mind: how much does it really cost to charge your electric vehicle (EV)?
+Let’s tackle one of the burning questions on everyone’s mind: what is the real cost to charge an electric car?
+How does it compare to gasoline, and does home vs public charging cost make a meaningful difference?
 Spoiler alert: it's less than you think, and way more fun to figure out than dealing with gasoline prices!
-Obviously, it depends on where exactly you are, what your current financial situation is like—everything is relative.
+Obviously, it depends on where exactly you are, what your current financial situation is like, everything is relative.
 For the sake of this write-up, I'll try to specify for Europe and North America, the two markets I know the best and have a lot of experience with.

 Charging at Home